 1916: “The Business Men’s League for the Relief of Jewish War Suffers, working in co-operation with the American Jewish Relief Committee, announced” today “that $64,000 had been paid and subscribed for the relief fund.”

-1916: Herbert Samuel assumes the position of Home Secretary in the government of Prime Minister H.H.
+1916: Herbert Samuel assumed the position of Home Secretary in the government of Prime Minister H.H.
 Asquith.

 1916: “Many prominent women from Brooklyn” attended “the regular monthly meeting of the Civitas Club” today where they heard anarchist Emma Golden declare that “Society, as it exists today is rotten to the core” because “it is disintegrated in every phase of life and cannot be patched up.”